Imatges de pàgina

 Heretofore noblemen and gentlemen o fair estates had their heralds, who wore their coat of arms at Christmas, and at other solemn times, and cried " Largesse" thrice.

-At Tomarton, in Gloucestershire, anciently the seat of the Rivers, is a dungeon thirteen or fourteen feet deep; about four feet high are iron rings fastened to the wail, which was probably to tie offending villains to, as all lords of manors had this power over their villains,(or soccage tenants,) and had all of them no doubt such places for their punishment.
+At Tomarton, in Gloucestershire, anciently the seat of the Rivers, is a dungeon thirteen or fourteen feet deep; about four feet high are iron rings fastened to the wall, which was probably to tie offending villains to, as all lords of manors had this power over their villains,(or soccage tenants,) and had all of them no doubt such places for their punishment.
 It is well known, all castles had dungeons, and so I believe had monasteries, for they had often within themselves power of life and death.

 In days of yore, lords and gentlemen lived in the country like petty kings; had jura regalia belonging to their seigniories, had their castles and boroughs, had gallows within their liberties, where they could try, condemn, and execute.
 Never went to London but in parliament-time, or once a year to do their homage to the king.
 They always ate in gothic halls, at the high table or oreille, (which is a little room at the upper end of the hall, where stands a table,) with the folks at the side-tables.
 The meat was served up by watchwords.
 Jacks are but of late invention.
 The poor boys did turn the spits, and licked the dripping for their pains.
 The beds of the men-servants and retainers were in the hall, as now in the grand or privy chamber.
+Here in the hall, the mumming and the loaf-stealing, and other Christmas sports, were performed.

-The hearth was commonly in the middle, whence the saying, "Round about our coal-fire."
+The hearth was commonly in the middle, whence the saying, "Round about our

 A neat-built chapel, and a spacious hall, were all the rooms of note, the rest more small.